 Skip to main content

-If you enjoyed this, you might also like my review of Satyajit Ray’s Pather Panchali.
+If this moved you, you might also like my review of Satyajit Ray’s Pather Panchali.

 Comments